oppia/oppia-web-developer-docs/Running-Tests.md

 The tests each relate to specific front-end components; the test file for `foo.js` is located in the same directory and called `fooSpec.js`.

-Karma has a handy shortcut for running a single test or a single test suite: all you need to do is to change 'it' to 'iit' or 'describe' to 'ddescribe' for that test or test suite, respectively.
+Karma has a handy shortcut for running a single test or a single test suite: all you need to do is to change 'it' to 'fit' or 'describe' to 'fdescribe' for that test or test suite, respectively.

 We also have a coverage tool that displays what fraction of the front-end code is currently covered by unit tests.
 After running the tests you can view the results at
 ```